-A key priority and a goal of any strength and conditioning programme.
-Work towards a 1.5x bodyweight back squat, 1.3x BW press and pullup amongst other strengths that need to be developed.
-This doesn’t happen overnight it takes commitment and dedication.
+A key priority and a goal of any strength and conditioning programme – strength building!
+Work towards a 1.5x bodyweight back squat, 1.3x bodyweight press and pullup amongst other strengths that need to be developed.
+This won’t happen overnight, so build it up in your clients performance programme gradually.
+Strength training takes commitment and dedication.

 Do you work with multiple coaches?
 What about physio’s?
 Do they all know what each other is doing and the plans for the development of the client or athlete?
 It’s your job to link them up and make that clear.
-As a strength and conditioning coach, I need to know what the sports technical goals are as it will affect the programme I put in place.
+As a strength and conditioning coach, you need to know what the sports technical goals are as it will affect the programme you put in place.

-8. Get the basics right: The best way to conserve energy and have great endurance in sports is by having excellent technique.
-Commit to making it excellent.
+The best way to conserve energy and have great endurance in sports is by having excellent technique.
+Commit to making sure your clients’ technique is spot on before increasing weight or moving onto the next exercise.
 Speaking as a martial artist for a second, efficient technique means you use less energy to execute movements and you will execute your technique on better opponents with this improvement.
-The same goes for your S&C. Do you have great mobility so you can get into deep squat positions, lunge perfectly, press and pull with efficient and controlled shoulder movement?
-If not you need to work to get the excellent technique in the basic movements in the gym.
-In doing this you become more loadable which means it’s far easier to develop high levels of strength, power and rounded athleticism.
+The same goes for your clients Strength and Conditioning.
+Does your clients have great mobility so they can get into deep squat positions, lunge perfectly, press and pull with efficient and controlled shoulder movement?
+If not you need to work with your clients to get excellent technique in the basic movements in the gym.
+In doing this your clients will become more loadable which means it’s far easier to develop high levels of strength, power and rounded athleticism.